-The TJX Companies Inc. (TJX) upgraded Issued by Wall Street Gurus
+The TJX Companies Inc. (TJX) Upgraded Issued by Wall Street Gurus

 TJX’s Market Performance

-TJX stocks went down by -1.46% for the week, with a monthly drop of -0.70% and a quarterly performance of -2.16%, while its annual performance rate touched 40.02%.
-The volatility ratio for the week stands at 2.49% while the volatility levels for the past 30 days are set at 2.70% for The TJX Companies Inc..
-The simple moving average for the period of the last 20 days is -0.25% for TJX stocks with a simple moving average of 9.59% for the last 200 days.
+TJX stocks went up by 2.60% for the week, with a monthly jump of 8.33% and a quarterly performance of -0.78%, while its annual performance rate touched 54.74%.
+The volatility ratio for the week stands at 2.43% while the volatility levels for the past 30 days are set at 2.49% for The TJX Companies Inc..
+The simple moving average for the period of the last 20 days is 2.79% for TJX stocks with a simple moving average of 12.84% for the last 200 days.

 Analysts’ Opinion of TJX